A Diagrammatic Temperley-Lieb Categorification

 Continuing, if the decreasing sequence is empty and the next color is $k$ then we may use (\ref{alphaprop3}) as above.
 Any colors which are $\ge k+1$ do not depend on the increasing sequence, and instead use the exact analogs for the increasing sequence.

 Hence, in any case in which the next color appearing is not $i+1$, or $j-1$, or the beginning of a new increasing/decreasing series, we may simplify the diagram to ignore the new circle.
-Induction for the win. \end{proof}
+Induction will now finish the proof. \end{proof}

 Therefore, the resulting diagram is equal to $z_{i,j,\ii}$, matching up either with (\ref{case1a}) or (\ref{case4}).

 Since every possible graph can be reduced to a form which is demonstrably in the ideal generated by $z_{i,j,\ii}$, we have proven that these elements do in fact generate the TL ideal $I_{\ii}$.